 - The This is Gower app (available on Apple or Android) has details of local trails, as well as facts about the peninsula.

 Cycling is another option.
 However, I wouldn’t recommend tackling the Gower on two wheels unless you’re an experienced, confident, and capable cyclist who is accustomed to country roads and/or off-road paths.
 Cycling between the beaches in Gower takes time and expertise, and it would be helpful to have local knowledge of the best routes too.

 4. By bus

-There are very limited bus stops around the Gower’s beaches, meaning that you’ll have to walk long distances too.
-This puts many of the best beaches in Gower out of your reach.
+There are very limited bus stops around the Gower, meaning that you’ll still have to walk long distances.
+The bus stop locations put many of the best beaches in Gower out of your reach.